awsdocs/amazon-rds-user-guide/doc_source/custom-managing.md

 ## Support for Transparent Data Encryption<a name="custom-managing.tde"></a>

-RDS Custom supports Transparent Data Encryption \(TDE\) for RDS Custom for Oracle DB instances\.
+RDS Custom supports Transparent Data Encryption \(TDE\) for RDS Custom for Oracle and RDS Custom for SQL Server DB instances\.

-However, you can't enable TDE using an option in a custom option group as you can in RDS for Oracle\.
+However, you can't enable TDE using an option in a custom option group as you can in RDS for Oracle or RDS for SQL Server\.
 You turn on TDE manually\.
 For information about using Oracle Transparent Data Encryption, see [Securing stored data using Transparent Data Encryption](http://docs.oracle.com/cd/E11882_01/network.112/e40393/asotrans.htm#BABFGJAG) in the Oracle documentation\.
+For information about Transparent Data Encryption for SQL Server, see [Transparent Data Encryption \(TDE\)](http://msdn.microsoft.com/en-us/library/bb934049.aspx) in the Microsoft documentation\.

 ## Tagging RDS Custom resources<a name="custom-managing.tagging"></a>